Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Applications of Narrative Theories

+\redtext{Researchers examine how narratives are produced, circulated, and mobilised across specific social, cultural, political, and institutional contexts.
+They apply narrative theories to non-literary texts--such as AI generated narratives, news articles and social media posts.
+In these cases, LLMs enable the large-scale analysis of narrative as a social phenomenon.}

-\cite{zhou-etal-2024-large} and \cite{hobson-etal-2024-story} investigate how culturally specific collective identities form context that shapes and reflects in the way stories are told through the classification of news and fairytale morals.
-News sources select certain morals and frames, such as individualism or development, to reinforce shared beliefs and values, thus constructing or affirming a collective identity within their audience \citep{zhou-etal-2024-large,nikolaidis-etal-2025-polynarrative,otmakhova-frermann-2025-narrative}.
-Similarly, \cite{beguvs2024experimental} explore cultural paradigms by examining how human and machine-generated stories reflect the Pygmalion myth.\footnote{An ancient Greek myth about a sculptor who falls in love with his human-like creation: an ivory statue of a woman who comes to life.
-A modern retelling of the Pygmalion myth can be found in the film \textit{Ruby Sparks} \citep{ruby_sparks_2012}.} LLMs offer computational methods for annotation at a large scale, enabling researchers to examine the values that bind groups together or distinguish them culturally.
+Several papers in our survey fall into this broader category, treating narrative as evidence of social values, collective identities, and cultural assumptions.
+For example, \cite{beguvs2024experimental} explore cultural paradigms by examining how human- and machine-generated stories reflect the Pygmalion myth.\footnote{An ancient Greek myth about a sculptor who falls in love with his human-like creation: an ivory statue of a woman who comes to life.
+A modern retelling of the Pygmalion myth can be found in the film \textit{Ruby Sparks} \citep{ruby_sparks_2012}.} Similarly, \citet{zhou-etal-2024-large} use LLMs to analyse climate-change news across regions, identifying roles, moral framings, and patterns of agency to show how the topic is narrativised in situated media discourse; \citet{hamilton2022covid} apply a training-based approach to pandemic news: fine-tuning a pre-pandemic GPT-2 on CBC News to generate a counterfactual corpus of what COVID-naive coverage might have looked like, then comparing it against actual pandemic reporting to surface distinctive human narrative framing choices.